wzyboy/tbeat/README.md

 For Mastodon users, you can generate an access token in settings.
 Pleroma does not have a UI for generating tokens, so you can [use cURL to generate one](https://tinysubversions.com/notes/mastodon-bot/).

 To ingest all statuses posted by a user, use `masto-api:username@example.org` as a source.

-If the user lives on the same server as the owner of the access token, the `@example.org` can be omitted.
+Note: the script injects an additional key `content_text` into the status JSON, which is text version of the HTML in `content`.

 ## Notes